-A “3 day notice to pay or quit” is essentially a more official late rent notice.
-The name says it all in that you have 3 days to pay or you must quit (be removed from) the rental property.
+A “3-day notice to pay or quit” is essentially a more official late rent notice.
+The document indicates that the tenant has 3 days to pay or they must quit (be removed from) the rental property.

 Notes from the video:

 Some landlords go the route of …

 - Late rent notice

-- Eviction Notice
+- Eviction notice

-Wait a full four days before following up with an eviction notice so you’re not caught up in any technicalities on if it was actually a full three days.
+Wait a full four days before following up with an eviction notice, so you’re not caught up in any technicalities on if it was actually a full three days.

-Some states such as Texas and New York State require you to charge a “reasonable” amount for late rent fees while other States are more specific.
+Some states such as Texas and New York State require you to charge a “reasonable” amount for late rent fees while other states are more specific.

 This is why it’s important to research your state’s late fee policy.

-- Is my late fee policy enforceable if it’s not mentioned in the lease
+- Is my late fee policy enforceable if it’s not mentioned in the lease?

-- How much can I legally charge for late rent
+- How much can I legally charge for late rent?

-- Does my late fee policy play nice with rent control laws
+- Does my late fee policy play nice with rent control laws?

-- Does my State have any sort of grace period for late rent
+- Does my state have any sort of grace period for late rent?

 - Is the tenant withholding rent due to unfinished repairs?

-These questions are mostly answered by looking at your lease and reading up on your State laws.
+These questions are mostly answered by looking at your lease and reading up on your state laws.